 Senna Overtakes the World

 At times, even unmatched F1 cars on the track could become equals when it starts raining.
-When talking about rain and the skills of the F1 legend Ayrton Senna, we cannot ignore Donnington in 1993.
+When talking about rain and the skills of the F1 legend Ayrton Senna, we cannot ignore Donington in 1993.

 Senna had many firsts to his name.
 He was the only driver to gain four positions within a lap, he did the fastest lap of the day when he went through the pits (There were no speed limiters in pits back then.
-Senna didn’t stop for the pits, though), he lapped everyone barring the second place Hill and he stopped a relatively less number of times when compared to the seven times that Prost stopped.
+Senna didn’t stop for the pits, though), he lapped everyone barring the second place Hill and he stopped a relatively less number of times when compared to the seven times that Alain Prost stopped.

 That race was full of Senna magic!